dwadhwa123/cse15l-lab-reports/lab-report-week-9.md

 git clone $1 student-submission if [ ! -e student-submission/ListExamples.java ]
     then
-        echo "Student submission does not contain proper files: 0 points" exit 1 fi
+        echo "Student submission does not have the ListExamples file in the correct path or at all: 0 points" exit 1 fi